roshankathawate/ray-on-vcf/README.md

 ### VI Admin: Install Supervisor Service and Create Deployment Namespace

-1.  **Generate Carvel package**: To generate the carvel package, please refer to the [Generate Carvel Package for VMRay Cluster Operator](#generate-carvel-package-for-vmray-cluster-operator) section.
+1.  **Generate Carvel package**: To generate the carvel package, please refer to the [Generate Carvel Package for RayOnVCF Cluster Operator](#generate-carvel-package-for-RayOnVCF-cluster-operator) section.
 2.  **Login to vSphere Client**: Log in to the vSphere client.
 3.  **Add New Service**: Navigate to Workload Management -> Services -> Add New Service and upload the carvel.yaml downloaded in step 1.
     If deployment fails, ensure ray-on-vcf.vmware.com is added to the allowed service list.
 4.  **Verify Service Status**: Once the service is added, its status should appear as Active in the ray-on-vcf service card.
 5.  **Manage Service**: Click on ACTIONS on the ray-on-vcf card -> Manage Service -> Select the supervisor where the service needs to be installed.
 6.  **Skip YAML Service Config**: Users do not need to add 'yaml service config' during service installation.
 7.  **Verify Service Configuration**: Verify that the ray-on-vcf service status changes to configured after service installation.
 8.  **Verify Service Namespace**: Navigate to Workload Management -> Namespaces tab and verify that a new service namespace with prefix svc-ray-on-vcf is created on the supervisor cluster where the service is installed.
-9.  **Verify Controller Pod**: Navigate to the service namespace created in step 8 -> compute tab -> Pods and verify that vmray-cluster-controller is running inside the pod.
+9.  **Verify Controller Pod**: Navigate to the service namespace created in step 8 -> compute tab -> Pods and verify that RayOnVCF-cluster-controller is running inside the pod.
 10. **Create Subscribed Content Library**:
     1. Navigate to Menu -> Content Libraries -> Click Create.
 The New Content Library wizard opens.
     2. Specify the Name and location of the content library and click Next.